 Computer Science Scoring Procedures

-The change in point values for hands-on programming required a change in the point deductions assessed for incorrect solutions.
-An incorrect solution will now result in a deduction of five points.
+An incorrect solution results in a deduction of five points.
 A team that gets a problem right on the second try would receive 55 points (60 minus one five-point deduction).

 Point deductions for incorrect solutions will only be counted in the team score IF the team ultimately gets that problem correct.
 So attempting a problem one, two, three times or more but never getting it correct will not hurt the team's score; however, the team will still have lost all the time spent on all those incorrect solutions, leaving less time for other problems.
 The point deductions are included for correctly solved problems in order to give more points to a team that gets the problem right on the first try versus a team that gets it right on the second or third try.